The Thrive For Good Growing Food Course

 Planting doesn’t have to happen all at once in the spring.

-Even plants that take longer to get to maturity, like tomatoes, can be planted in 2 or 3 sessions over the course of a month in order to spread out the summer harvest.
+Even plants that take longer to mature, like tomatoes, can be planted in two or three sessions over the course of a month to spread out the summer harvest.

 And some seeds can be sown (to “sow” a seed simply means to plant it) every couple of weeks throughout the spring and summer to get an extended harvest.

-Staggered planting like this can also decrease pest problems, because sometimes, the earlier plants will have problems that are avoided by the later plants, and vice versa.
+Staggered planting like this can also decrease pest problems, as the earlier plants may encounter issues that are avoided by the later plants, and vice versa.

-When sowing seeds during hot months, it can be worthwhile to sow them a little more deeply to give them a little protection from the heat, and covering the bed with shade cloth can keep the soil cooler.
+When sowing seeds during hot months, it can be beneficial to sow them a little deeper to provide some protection from the heat.
+Covering the bed with shade cloth can also help keep the soil cooler.

 Going back to our main plant families: